ps4star/FSE/ref.md

 ### setbreaklimit (new limit)
 ###### Other Names: breaklimit
-###### Default Value: 30
+###### Default Value: 34
 Sets internal text break limit to decimal int (new limit).
 This value is used to determine how many characters of text to read before looking for a \n or \l point.
-These linebreaks are only allowed to occur at spaces, thus the default value of 30 as opposed to the actual limit of 34.
+These linebreaks are only allowed to occur at spaces, and if the linebreak limit is exceeded at any point, the processor will look for the last space it encountered, and replace it with a break point.

 ### setlabelname (new label name)
 ###### Default Value: offset